The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Results

-An additional goal of our analysis is understanding how important mergers are to the total growth of SMBHs via gas accretion.
-By tracing the growth histories of all central SMBHs and identifying times when the host halo has undergone a merger, we can determine the fraction of total SMBH growth attributable to merger activity.
+An additional goal of our analysis is understanding how important mergers are to the total growth of SMBHs.
+By tracing the growth histories of the central SMBHs and identifying times when the host galaxy has undergone a merger, we can determine the fraction of total SMBH growth attributable to merger activity.

-Figure \ref{mbh-frac-time-frac} shows the fraction of SMBH mass accreted during timesteps where a major+minor widely separated pair is identified, as a function of fractional time the central galaxy spent in a merging state.
-Here $M_{\rm BH, acc}$ is the mass accreted by the central SMBH during mergers, $M_{\rm BH, tot}$ is the total accreted mass of the central SMBH by $z=0.5$, $t_{\rm merger}$ is the time spent by the host in a merging state, and $t_{tot}$ is the total amount of time the SMBH has resided within the host galaxy.
+More time spent in a merging state does not guarantee increased accretion onto SMBHs.
+Figure \ref{mbh-frac-time-frac} shows the fraction of SMBH mass growth between $0.5 < z < 3$ that occurred during periods of major mergers, as a function of total number of snapshots containing a major merger.
+Here, $\Delta M_{\rm BH}^{\rm mergers}$ is the mass grown by the central SMBH during major mergers between $0.5 < z < 3$, while $\Delta M_{\rm BH}^{\rm tot}$ is the total SMBH mass growth between $0.5 < z < 3$.
+The number of major mergers a galaxy undergoes does not correlate with increased growth onto the central SMBH.
+Further, only one SMBH had the majority of its growth occur during periods of major merger activity, yet the host galaxy only underwent one major merger event.

-More time spent in a merging state does not guarantee increased accretion onto the central SMBH.
-While four SMBHs accrete the majority of their mass during periods of galaxy mergers, the majority of SMBHs do not experience most of their growth during these periods.